 How to create a loyalty program

-Offering your customers rewards, recognition and engagement based on their behavior will earn their loyalty.
+Offering your customers rewards, recognition and engagement based on their customer satisfaction will earn their loyalty.

 A customer loyalty program provides exclusive offers, services, content and benefits to your customers and thus reduces churn.
 Here are the steps you should follow to build loyalty programs: